kjemist/NKSSurvey2324/README.md

 The survey was designed by Illimar Rekand as part of a task group created by NKS in 2023, whose goal was to investigate how the organization could renew itself.

-Contact info: illimar.rekand@gmail.com
+See here for slides presenting the survey results:https://zenodo.org/doi/10.5281/zenodo.10989032 Contact info: illimar.rekand@gmail.com